yavv951/test_task/README.md

-# API ana UI tests different web resourses
+# API and UI tests different web resourses

 # How to start
 - Use python 3.8 + Create and activate virtual environments